Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 #### Define the Graph Constructor
 Define graph constructor `myGraph()`

-Use `input_plio::create` function to create input and output plio ports, for example:
+Use `input_plio::create` function to create input and output PLIO ports, for example:

 `in[0] = input_plio::create("prod_in1", plio_64_bits, "0_1/matA_in_64plio.txt");`